Habeebhassan/eyeCrackTech/README.md

-Static website that showcase IT support and services companies can leverage to attain desired desired goals
+Static website that showcase IT support and services companies can leverage to attain desired goals